Peanhua/plortz/README.md

 ## Commands:
 Most commands require arguments, giving incorrect number of arguments prints the usage.

-Commands are read from stdin and produce no output on success.
+Commands are read from the graphical console or stdin and produce no output on success.

 * Create new terrain: ```new```
 * Apply gaussian distribution to generate a bump (a mountain/hill/hole): ```gauss```